vtisnado/visual-studio-code-custom-settings/README.md

 One last thing...

-Some extensions force the tab indetation to 2 spaces, that's the case of the **Dart extension**, but we can fix it adding the following snippet before the last bracket:
+Some extensions force the tab indentation to 2 spaces, that's the case of the **Dart extension**, but we can fix it adding the following snippet before the last bracket:

 ```javascript
 "[dart]": {